kubernetes/community/contributors/design-proposals/propagation.md

 ## Decision

-* We will take 'Add an option in VolumeMount API'
+* We will take 'Add an option in HostPathVolumeSource API'
   * With an alpha feature gate in 1.8.
-  * With validation that it can be used only with HostPath volumes.
-  * With validation that shared propagation can be used only in privileged containers.
-  * kubernetes/kubernetes#46444
+  * Only privileged containers can use `rshared` mount propagation.
+    * When non-privileged container uses `rshared` HostPath, it silently downgrades it to `rslave`.
 * Kubelet will make sure that at least `/var/lib/kubelet` can be share-able into containers and it will refuse to start if it's unsuccessful
   * kubernetes/kubernetes#45724